LIVE SESSION

 Tips for efficient and effective meetings

-While eliminating unnecessary meetings can help, increasing the effectiveness of necessary meetings is equally important.
+While reducing unnecessary meetings can help, increasing the effectiveness of necessary meetings is equally important.
 Here are some tips to help you hold effective meetings:

 • Set an agenda with clear action items